-- 1 out of every 143 children has a cardiac arrhythmia syndrome.
+- Approximately 1 out of every 143 children have a cardiac arrhythmia syndrome.

-- 20 children between the ages of 6 & 25 will die today from sudden cardiac arrest caused by a cardiac arrhythmia syndrome.1
+- Approximately 20 children between the ages of 6 & 18 will die today from sudden cardiac arrest (SCA).1

 - 1 out of every 500 children has hypertrophic cardiomyopathy (HCM) the leading cause of sudden death in all young people.2

 - Cardiac arrhythmia syndrome is the leading cause of non-traumatic death in the adolescent athlete and young American population.2

 - Hypertrophic cardiomyopathy is the leading cause of sudden unexpected death in those under 35 years of age.3

 - Hypertrophic Cardiomyopathy (HCM) is more common in the United States than childhood leukemia, cystic fibrosis, Parkinson’s, Multiple Sclerosis, and ALS combined.4

 - Electrical cardiac diseases, such as Long QT syndrome, Short QT syndrome, Brugada syndrome, Lev Lenegre syndrome, Wolf Parkinson White syndrome (WPW), hypertrophic cardiomyopathy (HCM) and arrhythmogenic right ventricular cardiomyopathy (ARVC) can be identified by the resting ECG.5

 - Once a CAS is detected, it’s recommended that 1st and 2nd degree family members be tested.